- Operating Standards

 Children 12 years of age and younger

-Must be directly supervised at all times by a person 18 years of age or older.
-Children 12 years of age and younger have restricted access in the UM-Flint Recreation Center and may use the following designated areas only: Gym Floor, Racquetball Courts, Activity Room and Pool.
+Must be directly supervised at all times by a parent or authorized adult* age 18 or older.
+Children 12 years of age and younger have restricted access in the UM-Flint Recreation Center and may use the following designated areas only: Gym Floor, Racquetball Courts, Activity Area and Pool.

-Are NOT allowed in the following designated areas: Fitness Classes, Track, Cybex Area, Cardio Theater, Free Weight Room, Whirlpool Spa, and Saunas.
+Are NOT allowed in the following designated areas: Fitness Classes, Track, Cybex Area, Cardio Room, Free Weight Room, Whirlpool Spa, and Saunas.

 Youths ages 13 through 17 years

-May use all areas of the facility; however, youths MUST BE DIRECTLY SUPERVISED by a parent or authorized adult* age 18 or older while on the Track, in the Cybex Area, Cardio Room, Free Weight Room, Whirlpool Spa, Saunas, and on the Track.
+May use all areas of the facility; however, youths MUST BE DIRECTLY SUPERVISED by a parent or authorized adult* age 18 or older while on the Track, in the Cybex Area, Cardio Room, Free Weight Room, or participating in Fitness Classes.